naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from multiple sources such as ads, affiliate links, digital products, and sponsored content.
+Track and visualize revenue from ads, affiliate links, and product sales in a single dashboard.

 ## Features
-- Add revenue entries for different sources
+- Add and view daily revenue entries
-- Visualize revenue data with interactive charts
+- Visualize revenue with a chart
-- View all revenue entries in a table
+- Categorize revenue by source (ads, affiliate, products)
-- Easy-to-use admin interface
+- Simple and intuitive interface

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel.
-3. Access the Revenue Tracker from the admin menu
+3. Go to Revenue Tracker in the admin menu to start tracking.

 ## Setup
 - No additional setup required.
 Start adding revenue entries right away.

 ## Usage
-- Go to the Revenue Tracker admin page
-- Fill out the form to add a new revenue entry
+- Use the form to add new revenue entries.
-- View your revenue data in the chart and table
+- View your revenue history and chart in the dashboard.

-## Support
-For support or feature requests, please contact the plugin author.
+- Categorize each entry by source for better insights.